alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Check if your [fruit](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/446540/plant-passports-fruit-plants.pdf) or [vegetables](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/446542/plant-passports-veg-plants.pdf) need a supplier document.

-If you need a supplier document, contact the [Plant Health Office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health-offices)to apply.
+If you need a supplier document, contact the [Plant Health Office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health-offices) to apply.

 If you don't need one, you don't have to do anything to move plants used as food within the EU.
-But you always have to comply with the normal standards [to sell fresh fruit and vegetables](https://www.gov.uk/guidance/comply-with-marketing-standards-for-fresh-fruit-and-vegetables).
+But you always have to comply with the normal standards to [sell fresh fruit and vegetables](https://www.gov.uk/guidance/comply-with-marketing-standards-for-fresh-fruit-and-vegetables).

 [Question for SME: Am I right in thinking supplier documents are free and that they are required for food?]